 Oral Test (optional)

-Students who wish to (potentially) improve the evaluation of the written test can take an optional oral examination (usually the day after the publication of the results of the written test).
+Students who wish to (potentially) improve the evaluation of the written test can take an optional oral examination (on the first working day after the publication of the results of the written test).
 However, please consider that this additional exam component does not necessarily increase or confirm the grade obtained in the written test.